AbilityEdgeFTC/FreightFrenzy/README.md

   - Added MRGyroTest.java op mode (demonstrates how to use MR Gyro Sensor).
   - Added MRRGBExample.java op mode (demonstrates how to use MR Color Sensor).
   - Added HTRGBExample.java op mode (demonstrates how to use HT legacy color sensor).
-  - Added MatrixControllerDemo.java (demonstrates how to use legacy Matrix cGamepad).
+  - Added MatrixControllerDemo.java (demonstrates how to use legacy Matrix controller).
  * Updated javadoc documentation.
  * Updated release .apk files for Robot Controller and Driver Station apps.

 ## Release 15.10.06.002

- * Added support for Legacy Matrix 9.6V motor/servo cGamepad.
+ * Added support for Legacy Matrix 9.6V motor/servo controller.
  * Cleaned up build.gradle file.
- * Minor UI and bug fixes for driver station and robot cGamepad apps.
+ * Minor UI and bug fixes for driver station and robot controller apps.
  * Throws error if Ultrasonic sensor (NXT) is not configured for legacy module port 4 or 5.